-As at February 2021 (this advice is subject to change)
+As at December 2021 (this advice is subject to change)

-We understand that the COVID-19 lockdown is having an ongoing effect on our members and with the loss of income from normal live performance, many of our songwriters and composers are turning to live streaming.
 Here’s an overview of what members need to know in regards to music licensing and live streaming their own live performances.

-Streaming music concerts/performances during Covid-19 lockdown
+Streaming music concerts/performances on Facebook/Instagram/YouTube

 We encourage our songwriter and composer members to keep track of their set lists for live performances on these platforms so we can pay your royalties from the licence fees we collect from the platforms.
 Make a note of the songs performed (including title and artist), duration of stream, date, time of live stream and platform name and URL, and submit those details here.
 Please note that any royalties payable will be subject to APRA AMCOS’ distribution policies.

 Our licences with these platforms cover streams of pre-recorded and saved performances, but if you do not control all necessary rights yourself, you should also obtain, clearances (such as synchronisation rights) from your music publisher and/or, if you have a deal, your record label (for master rights).
 If you have questions, please contact [email protected]